edu-scot/edu-scot.github.io/README.md

-# Graduate and Post-graduate programs in Machine Learning, Artificial Intelligence and Data Sciences in Scotland
+# Graduate and Post-graduate programs in Scotland

+(Quantum Computing)[quantum-computing.md]